Positivity of higher exterior powers of the tangent bundle

-\demode{Theorem \ref{theo-4main}}{Note that $-K_X$ is nef, and non-trivial (as it is positive on rational curves by Lemma \ref{degrantican}, and $X$ is rationally connected).
+\demode{Theorem \ref{theo-4mainnew}}{Note that $-K_X$ is nef, and non-trivial (as it is positive on rational curves, and $X$ is rationally connected).
 If $\rho(X)=1$, $-K_X$ is ample and $X$ is thus a Fano variety.
 If $\rho(X)\ge 2$, by the Cone Theorem, $X$ admits a Mori contraction.
 By Lemma \ref{paspet}, it cannot be a small contraction.

 Suppose that it is a divisorial contraction.
-By Corollary \ref{cor-blp5} and Lemma \ref{lem-r=n-1}, it is a smooth blow-up of a smooth curve, so by Proposition \ref{prop-blpn}, $X\simeq\mathrm{Bl}_{\ell}\P^5$.
+By Corollary \ref{cor-blp5} and Lemma \ref{lem-r=n-1}, it is a smooth blow-up of a smooth curve in a fivefold, but we are assuming that $X$ has dimension at least six, a contradiction!

-Suppose that $X$ has no divisorial contraction.
-Then it has a fibred Mori contraction onto a positive dimensional variety.
+So $X$ has no divisorial contraction.
+Thus, it has a fibred Mori contraction onto a positive dimensional variety.
 Corollary \ref{cor-evid} implies that $X$ is a fivefold or a sixfold.
-If $X$ is a sixfold, by Lemma \ref{prop-p2p2}, $X$ has an equidimensional fibred Mori contraction to a threefold, so by Proposition \ref{prop-genfib}, we have $X\simeq\P^3\times\P^3$, which concludes.}
+By assumption, $X$ is thus a sixfold.
+By Lemma \ref{prop-p2p2}, $X$ has an equidimensional fibred Mori contraction to a threefold, so by Proposition \ref{prop-genfib}, we have $X\simeq\P^3\times\P^3$, which concludes.}

 \demode{Corollary \ref{cor-4main}}{By Theorem \ref{theo-4mainnew}, is is enough to consider the case when $X$ is a fivefold.
 In particular, by Theorem \ref{theo-n-1main}, $X$ is a Fano variety.
 Again, if $\rho(X)=1$, there is nothing to prove.

 If $\rho(X)\ge 2$, by the Cone Theorem, $X$ admits a Mori contraction.
 By Lemma \ref{paspet}, it cannot be a small contraction.

 Suppose that it is a divisorial contraction.
 By Corollary \ref{cor-blp5}, it is a smooth blow-up of a smooth curve, and by Proposition \ref{prop-blpn}, $X\simeq\mathrm{Bl}_{\ell}\P^5$.

 Otherwise, it is a fibred Mori contraction onto a positive dimensional variety.
 Since $X$ is a fivefold such that $\bigwedge^4 T_X$ is strictly nef, Proposition \ref{prop-summary} applies and concludes.}